A Family Trip to Santa Fe Offers Much to See and Do

 When you think of great American cities with a unique feel, you might think of New Orleans, New York, or San Francisco.
 However, Santa Fe, New Mexico has a distinct vibe and is a popular travel destination.
 There are so many things to do and see near this great southwestern city that inspired artist Georgia O’Keeffe.
 The city is a cultural crossroads for Native Americans, Hispanic, and European cultures.

-Our family enjoyed a vacation to Santa Fe.
+We enjoyed a family trip to Santa Fe.
 Here are some can’t miss family adventures.

 Bandelier National Monument